letoram/durden/README.md

 Quick! meta1+enter - now you should get a terminal window.

-A big point with durden as a desktop environment is that absolutely no configuration file editing should be needed to automate or tune basic features.
-Most configuration changes are done through the global menu (by default, meta1+g) and through the target menu (by default, meta1+t but requires a selected window).
+A big point with durden as a desktop environment is to make minimal distinction between static configuration and UI directed reconfiguration.
+The means for changing settings should look and feel 'the same' no matter if it means exposing configuration changes to external programs using a pipe- command channel, mapping it to an input device, UI element like a button or even a timer.

+UI directed configuration is made through global and target menus, accessible using meta1+g for global and meta1+t for target (if a window is selected).
+>>>>>>> Stashed changes

 The menus are navigated by default using the arrow keys and enter to select and you can filter the list of shown items by typing. meta1+escape to go back one